non-bin/GoLabel-Automator/README.md

 - Check that GoLabel II is installed.
 You can download it from [https://www.godexintl.com/product/16681379086423723?locale=en](https://www.godexintl.com/product/16681379086423723?locale=en)
 - Check that the path in config.json is correct.
 It's usually at `C:\Program Files (x86)\GoDEX\GoLabel II\GoLabel.exe`
 - Remember you have to replace ingle slashes (`\`) with double slashes (`\\`), eg `C:\Users\Alice` > `C:\\Users\\Alice`

+## Testing

+Only tested on a GoDex RT200 printer